7 Best Hiver Alternatives in 2026 (For Teams and Individuals)

 What's the cheapest Hiver alternative for a small team?

-Freshdesk's free plan supports unlimited agents with basic shared inbox and ticketing features — making it dramatically cheaper than Hiver's $15/user/month minimum for small teams.
+Freshdesk's free plan supports up to 2 agents with basic shared inbox and ticketing features, making it dramatically cheaper than Hiver's $25/user/month minimum for small teams.
 Missive also has a free plan for teams of up to 3.
-If you have a larger team, Missive at $14/user/month undercuts Hiver's Lite plan at $15/user/month with comparable features.
+If you have a larger team, Missive at $14/user/month undercuts Hiver's entry Growth plan at $25/user/month with comparable features.

 Is alfred_ a replacement for Hiver?